 The amount of data available for analysis continues to increase exponentially across a broad range of areas.
 This leads to the need for development of techniques to discover useful and interesting information from these large collections of data.
 This course aims to provide an overview of key data mining methods and techniques, including classification, regression, dimension reduction, clustering, association rule mining, recommendation, and text mining.
 The emphasis will be on developing basic skills for data processing, modeling, prediction, and performance evaluation.
-Besides, topics about dark side of data mining techniques and applications will also be introduced, like various types of unfairness, bias, filter bubble in different data mining applications.
+Besides, topics about dark side of data mining techniques and applications will also be introduced, like various types of unfairness and bias in different data mining applications.

 Formally, you must have received a grade of C or better in CS 310 and STAT 344.
 Programming experience in Python is preferred, although Java or C will work as well (assignments will use the Python framework).
 Students should be familiar with probability and statistics concepts, as well as linear algebra.
 Please expect lots of programming in all the assignments and class projects.
-If you have already taken CS 484, you should not take this class.
-It will meet the CS 584 prerequisite